DataDog/documentation/content/en/serverless/step_functions/merge-step-functions-lambda.md

 {{% /tab %}}
 {{< /tabs >}}

-## Link Step Functions traces to nested Step Functions traces
+## Merge Step Functions traces with nested Step Functions traces

 To link your Step Function traces to nested Step Function traces, configure your task according to the following example:
 {{< highlight json "hl_lines=9-13" >}}